CarlosVegadeAlba/Parallel_Programming/Apuntes.md

 ---

 * **Latency and bandwidth in parallel computers with distributed memory**
-  * Latency: When sending data from between two processes latency is the time from when the rst data item is sent until it starts arriving at its destination
+  * Latency: When sending data from between two processes latency is the time from when the first data item is sent until it starts arriving at its destination
   * Bandwidth: is the capacity of the communication channel used.
 This measures how much data (in bytes) can be sent per time unit once the communication channel is stablished

 ---

 * **How can Schedules affect SpeedUp in pragma omp**
-  * If the work is not balanced and we choose a static scheduled, the work will not be balanced between the threads and therefore the speedup will be far away for optimal
+  * If the work is not balanced and we choose a static scheduled, the amount of work will be very different between the threads and therefore the speedup will be far away for optimal, as some threads will just be waiting for others to finish
   * If the inner loops can have different number of operations inside, probably the dynamic, guided or auto schedule will fit better
-  * An example: We have 2 loops, The outmost one goes from i=0 to i<N and the inner one goes from j=i+1 to j<N. As we can see the first values of i will computate more operations than the last ones, therefore the work in unbalanced.
+  * An example: We have 2 loops, The outmost one goes from i=0 to i<N and the inner one goes from j=i+1 to j<N. As we can see the first values of i will computate more operations than the last ones, therefore the work is unbalanced.
 This will also apply if for example we are doing some operations inside the outmost loop that can take different running time, making some threads finish earlier than other.
 The expected speedup for using 2 threads for the different approaches would be:
     * Static: 1.5 - 1.7
     * Dynamic: 1.8 - 1.9
     * Guided: 1.7 - 1.9